App version: 0.1.0

 What Is Car Depreciation?

 Car depreciation is the rate at which your car loses value over time.
 Unfortunately, the process begins almost as soon as you get behind the wheel.
 Indeed, just driving a new car home from the dealership results in a roughly 10% depreciation.
 That means if you paid $25,000 for the car new and re-sold it as soon as you got home, it would be worth $22,500.During the first year of ownership, cars tend to lose about 20% of their value.
 By the end of its fifth year, a car could have lost as much as 60% of its original value.
-Cars lose value over time due to wear and tear, age, as well as the arrival of newer designs and technologies on the market, which make older cars less valuable.
+Cars lose value over time due to wear and tear, age, and the arrival of newer designs and technologies on the market, which make older cars less valuable.

 Importance of Calculating Depreciation on a Car

 Paying attention to how a car depreciates is important for several reasons.
 One is that it helps you figure out how much you may be able to get for the car when it comes time to sell it or trade it in.
 The trade-in value of your car is the amount of money a car dealer is willing to give you toward the purchase of a new car.
-It’s typically less than fair market value, because the dealer will need to be able to turn a profit on the sale of your old car.
+It’s typically less than fair market value because the dealer will need to be able to turn a profit on the sale of your old car.
 If you’re shopping for a car, understanding how quickly a certain car will lose its value can help you decide whether or not you want to buy it.
 And, if you have a car loan, understanding depreciation may help you avoid getting into a situation where you owe more than your vehicle is worth, which is referred to as being upside down on a car loan.Finally, if you hope to refinance your auto loan at some point in the future, depreciation can have an effect on the size of your car loan, as it will be largely based on the value of the vehicle.
+Recommended: Complete Guide to Car Appraisals

 Car Depreciation Formula